Miracle Cure for Alcoholism

 me.

-the story, but knew I had to quit.
+story, but knew I had to quit.
 I took his cure.
-And in 30
+And in 30 minutes,

-minutes, he cured me of alcoholism.
-I’ve been dry ever since – over
+he cured me of alcoholism.
+I’ve been dry ever since—over 26 years

 Dr. Bonin, then 75 and since